Light Higgsinos for electroweak naturalness in mirage-mediated high-scale supersymmetry: Electroweak Naturalness

 at the SUSY breaking scale, with the stop mass $m_{\tilde t}\simeq M_0/\sqrt 2$ as presented in the relation~(\ref{soft2}).
 The value of $m^2_{H_u}$ is rather sensitive to the renormalization scale at energy scales around the mirage messenger scale, which is close to the stop mass $m_{\tilde t}$.
 To cancel the dependence of the Higgs sector parameters on the renormalization scale, one needs to include one-loop effective potential as

 where $V_{\rm tree}$ is the RG improved tree-level potential, and the loop potential $\Delta V$ is generated dominantly by the loops involving third-generation sfermions.
-In the electroweak symmetry breaking conditions derived from $V_{\rm tree}$, the inclusion of $\Delta V$ effectively corresponds to the replacement:
+In the electroweak symmetry breaking conditions derived from $V_{\rm tree}$, the inclusion of $\Delta V$ effectively corresponds to the replacement

 for $i \in \{H_u$, $H_d\}$.
-Here the tadpoles $t_i$ are calculable from the squared mass matrix after electroweak symmetry breaking~\cite{Baer:2012cf} and have the values of
+Here the tadpoles $t_i$ are calculable from the squared mass matrix after electroweak symmetry breaking~\cite{Baer:2012cf}, and have the values of

+The above radiative corrections represent the quadratic sensitivity of the Higgs mass to the scale of sparticle masses.
+Our scenario is to suppress the RG evolved up-type Higgs mass squared down to the order of the tadpoles, which is naturally achieved by taking $\alpha=2$ and $n_{H_u}=1$ in mirage mediation.
+As a result, the degree of electroweak fine-tuning can be reduced further, up to a loop factor, compared to the conventional scenarios.

-Moreover, the Higgs mass parameters are given by $m^2_i = c_i M^2_0$ at the mirage messenger scale, in which $c_i$ receives quantum corrections from string loops and higher-order $\alpha^\prime$ corrections.
-This implies that the RG improved Higgs mass parameters generally include a correction of the order of $M^2_0/8\pi^2$, which is as sizable as the tadpoles.
+For the correct estimation of the degree of electroweak fine-tuning, one should note that the Higgs mass parameters are given by $m^2_i = c_i M^2_0$ at the mirage messenger scale, in which $c_i$ generally does receive model-dependent quantum corrections from string loops and higher-order $\alpha^\prime$ corrections.
+This implies that the RG improved Higgs mass parameters include a correction of the order of $M^2_0/8\pi^2$, thus it is as sizable as the tadpoles $t_i$ from the loop potential.
 Taking this into account, we examine the electroweak symmetry breaking using $V_{\rm tree}$ by replacing the Higgs mass parameters as

-The dimensionless parameters $\kappa_i$ encompass all the renormalization scale dependence and higher-order effects.
-They can have values around or below unity.
+for constants $\kappa_i$ of order unity or below.
+The parameters $\kappa_i$ encompass all the renormalization scale dependence and higher-order effects; the tadpole $t_i$, higher-order moduli mediated contributions, and model-dependent stringy higher-order corrections.
+It is obvious that $\kappa_i$ should be treated as a free parameter of order unity or below due to the stringy corrections.
+We emphasize that setting $\kappa_{H_u}$ to be a free parameter is quite important in our scenario because $n_{H_u}=1$ gives $\tilde m^2_{H_u} = \kappa_{H_u} M^2_0 / 8\pi^2$.
+In our analysis below, the value of $\kappa_{H_u}$ is fixed by imposing the minimization condition of the Higgs potential.

 Let us now explore the parameter region leading to the correct electroweak symmetry breaking while satisfying the current experimental constraints.
 The minimization conditions now read

 with the Higgs mass parameters given by